Colgate, North Dakota

 Colgate is an unincorporated community in Steele County, North Dakota, United States.

 Founding

 The townsite was founded in 1882.
 A post office called Colgate was established in 1883 and remained in operation until 1972.
-The community has the namesake of James Boorman Colgate, who was the largest land owner with 4000 acre he bought from the Northern Pacific Railway.
+The community is named after James Boorman Colgate, who was the largest landowner with 4000 acre that he purchased from the Northern Pacific Railway.

 Schools

 There was a Colgate School District, but after the school closed in 1964, children began attending schools in Hope and Page (now the Hope-Page School District).

 Climate

 Colgate has a humid continental climate (Köppen Dfb), bordering on a dry-winter humid continental climate (Köppen Dwb).